avitalyohananov/computer-networks-project/README.md

-# Computer Networks project
+# Computer Networks Project

-This project implements a simple chat system using TCP sockets in Python.
+This project is a simple chat application implemented in Python using TCP sockets.

 ## Files
-- server.py – Server side implementation (multi-client, one-to-one chat)
+- server.py - Server implementation that handles multiple clients and one to one chat.
-- client.py – Client side implementation
+- client.py - Client implementation for sending and receiving messages.

 ## How to run
-1. Run the server:
+1. Start the server:
    python server.py

-2. Run two or more clients in separate terminals: python client.py
+2. Open two or more terminals and run the client: python client.py

 ## Protocol
-- After connecting, the client sends a username (one line).
+- After connecting to the server, the client sends a username.
-- Commands:
+- Supported commands:
   - CONNECT <username>
   - MSG <text>
   - DISCONNECT